How often have you heard sales professionals throwing around the term ‘Sales Pipeline’ when talking about potential opportunities?

-Building a sales pipeline can help you identify possible resources gaps or any other bottlenecks within the sales process.
-This can contribute to an increase in the overall organizational efficiency, helping you convert more leads to customers.
+Building a sales pipeline can help you identify possible resource gaps or any other bottlenecks within the sales process.
+This can contribute to an increase in overall organizational efficiency, helping you convert more leads to customers.

 Stages of a Sales Pipeline

 While every company may have a different approach to closing deals, the stages of their sales pipeline remain broadly the same.
 When learning how to build your sales pipeline, you need to keep in mind the following stages.

 The first stage of a sales pipeline is to let your customers know that your business exists.
 There are several ways to generate leads, including ad campaigns, quizzes, live chats, surveys, etc.

 After prospecting, you have to identify which leads are the right fit for your organization and are likely to convert.
 This is a research-intensive process and should be allocated adequate time.
 It is better to identify quality leads initially to avoid wasting time on consumers unwilling to buy your product.

 Once you have identified valuable prospects comes the part of actually getting in touch with them.
 This can be done through cold calling, emailing, or any other platform.

 If the lead is interested in your services, you can schedule a meeting to deliver your pitch.
 Use this opportunity to emphasize the competitive advantages of your product and how it can address the prospect’s specific requirements.